Exploring the Goals to Points Ratio in Premier League - What It Reveals About Team Efficiency

 PositionClubGoalsPointsRatio

-One thing that first springs to mind here, is that there is a very strong correlation between one goal and one point and when you consider that the average goals per game for this season is 2.85 (the highest average of all time), this insight stands to reason.
+One thing that first springs to mind here, is that there is a very strong correlation between one goal and one point and when you consider that the average goals per game for this season is 2.93 (three points for a win = three goals per game) this insight stands to reason.

 This means we now also have a benchmark to work towards and if a ratio of 1.00 is the line in the sand, we can highlight which of the current Premier League crops operate above or below this particular number.